 A Tribute to De Niro

-De Niro has died
+De Niro at home

 Earlier in 2017 THM asked Hanoverian Verband breeding expert, Ludwig Christmann what made De Niro such an exceptional sire: